What is this thing?

 It turns out that if we use advanced resampling techniques to eliminate unwanted alias harmonics, many songs5 sound pretty bad.
 The original hardware and software that played these either used “zero-order hold” – just output the sample closest to the interpolated time – or “first-order hold” – interpolate between the surrounding samples.

 I compromised with a very simple implementation that I think sounds pretty good.
 I use a combination of zero-order hold and a per-channel two-pole low-pass filter, which has very low implementation complexity.
-I will leave the details for my next post.
+I will leave the details out here.

 Either way, we compute the speed at which we proceed through the sample, which is the ratio of the playback frequency to the output frequency: